 The suit is an essential part of every gentleman’s wardrobe, but not every gentleman can afford to drop a lot of dough on it.
 Guys who are on the hunt for inexpensive but stylish suits can head to Topman and Jack London, where they’ll find an exhaustive collection of hip, slim, contemporary formalwear that’s best suited to the skinny man child look.

-Charles Tyrwhitt / TM Lewin
+For Suits: Charles Tyrwhitt / TM Lewin

 Charles Tyrwhitt and TM Lewin are solid resources for suits and jackets, both slim fit and classic fit, that won’t break the bank.
 These guys are where you go to find timeless style, uncompromising quality, classic British charm, exemplary service, and a whole lot of value.
-TM Lewin even offers a 90-day “No Quibble Guarantee.”
+TM Lewin even offers a 30-day “No Quibble Guarantee.”

 For your sportswear and outerwear needs, try Uniqlo.
 The Japanese designer, manufacturer, and retailer puts out an impressive collection that takes all the agony out of the men’s shopping experience (if you’re the type to agonize over it, that is).
 They’ve got a great selection of casual button-downs, basic pullovers, t-shirts, denim, outerwear, blazers and accessories.

 Is it cheating to include this on the list?
 If it’s cheating, we’ll happily admit to being cheaters…and then keep on scoring sweet threads at vintage shops.
 Once you’ve sorted through the fashion disasters, there are always a few fashion treasures lurking in second-hand stores, but if you just can’t handle the idea of buying slightly-loved gear, you can always opt for sales at major retailers like Mr Porter and YOOX instead.